 Users and Administrators enabled MFA on their own user account - an Administrator cannot enable MFA for another User, although they can disable MFA for other Users.
 The workflow for each User or Administrator is as follows: -

-From the User menu (in the top-right corner of ChurchSuite), click the Enable Multi-Factor Authentication button...
+From the User menu (in the top-right corner of ChurchSuite), select your user account from the drop-down list (located just above the Log out option).
+When viewing you user account click the Enable Multi-Factor Authentication button...

 The Enable Multi-Factor Authentication pop-up opens and displays a QR Code...